symfony/symfony-docs/reference/configuration/twig.rst

 If the service defined in ``autoescape_service`` is invocable (i.e. it defines the `__invoke() PHP magic method`_) you can omit this option.

-.. versionadded:: 6.4

-    The feature to use invocable services to omit this option was introduced in Symfony 6.4.

 base_template_class
 ~~~~~~~~~~~~~~~~~~~